-- 37. The Plaintiffs repeat the foregoing paragraphs and states that the Defendant is liable for the following: - (a) an Order certifying this proceeding as a Class Proceeding and appointing the Plaintiffs as Representative Plaintiffs for the Class or Classes; - (b) a declaration that the Defendant has breached its fiduciary obligations to the Plaintiffs arising from its conduct, and that of its servants, agents or employees, in the operation of the NSHCC; - (c) compensation and/or damages for breach of fiduciary duty and systemic negligence, including: - i) general damages, including aggravated damages for personal injuries; - ii) special damages; - (d) aggravated, punitive and exemplary damages; - (e) interest pursuant to the Judicature Act;
+37. 41.
+The Plaintiffs repeat the foregoing paragraphs and states that the Defendants is are jointly and severally liable for the following:

-- (f) costs; and - (g) such further and other relief as this Honourable Court deems just.
+- (a) an Order certifying this proceeding as a Class Proceeding and appointing the Plaintiffs as Representative Plaintiffs for the Class or Classes: - a declaration that the Defendants has have breached its their fiduciary obligations to the Plaintiffs arising from its their conduct, and that of its their servants, agents or employees, in the operation of the NSHCC; - (c) compensation and/or damages for breach of fiduciary duty and systemic negligence, including: - i) general damages, including aggravated damages for personal injuries; - ii) special damages; - (d) aggravated, punitive and exemplary damages; - (e) interest pursuant to the Judicature Act; - (f) costs; and - (g) such further and other relief as this Honourable Court deems just.